Seliah/thesis/README.md

 # Thesis Elias Zielke

+## Introduction

+The contents of this repository are the product of Elias Zielke's master's thesis: "Computer vision in retail: automated data analysis based on a video surveillance system".

+All source and test files that were created as part of the thesis are collected here.
+Furthermore, all project configuration files and requirements can be found here.

 ## Structure

-This project is structered in the "flat layout" style, described by the official packaging documentation: <https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/>
+This project is structered in the "flat layout" style, described by the official packaging documentation: <https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/>.

+Every file in this repository is documented right at the beginning.
+Every folder is documented with either a README.md or an __init__.py (for python source code) or both, describing the content of the file/folder.

 ## Installation

-### Dev Environment
+### Requirements

+This project uses publicly available third party libraries for Python, called "modules".
+These modules must be installed in order to provide all needed funccionality, for example from [PyPI](https://pypi.org) using *pip*.
+How that can be done specifically for this project is described in this part.

 Firstly, setup a virtual environment and activate it: